Consteel/manual/docs/manual/6_0_structural-loads/6_4_global-imperfections.md

 - _Imperfection group_: any eigenshape will belong to an imperfection group, which can be selected from the list.
 One imperfection group can contain more than one eigenshapes.
 If more than one eigenshapes are in an imperfection group, the effects of the eigenshapes will be added up during the application.
 With the **New group** button, a new group can be created.

-- _Name of imperfection case:_ unique name can be added for the imperfection
+- _Name of imperfection case:_ unique name can be added for the imperfection.

 - _Type of imperfection:_